ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/decay/litter_theory.md

 from saplings and then eat only the easy to chew bits).
 This excess plant biomass gets added to the litter.

-TODO - ADD LINK TO ANIMAL DECAY PAGE
 The litter model does not track the decay of animal excrement or carcasses.
-This is because the animal model already models their decay (explained here), tracking these within the litter model would essentially force them to decay twice.
+This is because the animal model already models their decay (explained [here](../animals/carcasses_and_excrement.md)), tracking these within the litter model would essentially force them to decay twice.
 Instead the flow of decayed matter from carcasses and excrement flows straight from the animal model to the soil model.